KamilSJaron/genomic-features-of-parthenogenetic-animals/README.md

 # Review of asexual genomes

-This repository serves for supplementary analyses performed for review of asexual genomes.
+This repository serves for the analyses performed for a metastudy of asexual genomes.

-The idea of review is to put together all full genomes are of asexual animals and compare patterns observed, other eukaryotes will be only discussed.
+The idea is to review all genomes of asexual animals and compare patterns observed.
+Other eukaryotes will be only discussed.
 One of difficulties is to compare different genomics projects that are based on different inference methods and focus on different aspects.
-This review aims to put them in a line taking this bias into account and unify analysis whenever it's easy enough.
+Therefore we estimate the most of the genomic properties using unified methodology.

 List of performed analysis :

-- [GenomeScope](https://github.com/schatzlab/genomescope) `dev` - genome profiling from kmer spectra of sequencing reads - estimates of genome size, heterozygosity and repetitive content
+- [GenomeScope](https://github.com/schatzlab/genomescope) `v2 dev` - genome profiling from kmer spectra of sequencing reads.
+Estimate of genome size, heterozygosity and repetitive content.
+- [smudgeplot](https://github.com/tbenavi1/smudgeplot) `v0.1.3` - Estimation of ploidy and heterozygosity structure, helps in interpretation of GenomeScope kmer spectra.
-- [KAT](https://github.com/TGAC/KAT) `2.4.1` - kmer spectra analysis in context of genome assembly - resolving how much are individual haplotypes collapsed in the assembly
+- [KAT](https://github.com/TGAC/KAT) `2.4.1` - Kmer spectra analysis in context of genome assembly.
+Resolving how much are individual haplotypes collapsed in the assembly.
-- [MUMmer](https://github.com/mummer4/mummer/blob/master/MANUAL.md) `v4.0.0beta2` - genome self-alignment - evaluation of genome structure
+- [MUMmer](https://github.com/mummer4/mummer/blob/master/MANUAL.md) `v4.0.0beta2` - Genome self-alignment.
+Evaluation of genome structure.
-- [dnaPipeTE](https://github.com/clemgoub/dnaPipeTE) `v1.2` - evaluation of repetitive content using sequencing reads
+- [dnaPipeTE](https://github.com/clemgoub/dnaPipeTE) `v1.2` - Evaluation of repetitive content using sequencing reads.
-- [BUSCO](https://busco.ezlab.org/) `v3` - benchmarking using single copy orthologs - evaluation of unusual conserved gene content
+- [BUSCO](https://busco.ezlab.org/) `v3` - Benchmarking using single copy orthologs.
+Evaluation of unusual conserved gene content.
+- [MCScanX](http://chibba.pgml.uga.edu/mcscan2/) `untagged version` released 28.3.2013 - Collinearity and palindrome analysis.
+Evaluation of abundance of palindromes in asexual genomes.

 ## Sample labels

-The labels of genomes are composed of **G**enus and **spe**cies name `Gspe`.
-Some of genomes were sequenced multiple times therefore every sample label is followed by index of the seuqenced individual.
-For for instance second sequencing of _Meloidogyne incognita_ wouble be `Minc2`.
+The labels of genomes are composed of **G**enus and **spe**cies name `Gspe` and an index, which serves only as a distinction of the different sequencing projects.
+The full list of genomes considered in this study is in the table [tables/download_table.tsv](tables/download_table.tsv).

-***

 ## Development